Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Discussion

-Whilst attempts have been made to quantify the behavior of the complex spin structures present in NC-AFMs using simple pictures to explain the sign change, for example, in the AHE \cite{You2019,Iwaki2020,Kiyohara2016,Nakatsuji2015,Kimata2019b,Nan2020,Xie2022,Chen2023,Qin2023,Holanda2020,Takeuchi2021,Zhang2016,Reichlova2019,Rout2019}, our work provides a full understanding of the signal of the AHE as a function of the magnetic field.
-Our analysis of the underlying spin dynamics elucidates a clear interplay of coexisting orders within a noncollinear antiferromagnet, which sets this class of magnetic order apart from conventional ferromagnets and antiferromagnets.
-These collinear spin structures host only one order parameter apiece, the magnetization and the N\'eel vector, whereas noncollinear antiferromagnets exhibit further complexities that have direct consequences on the AHE that can only be understood through expansion in local spins beyond the ferromagnetic case.
-For $\mathrm{Mn_3NiCuN}$, and subsequently the whole class of $\mathrm{Mn_3XY}$ compounds, one can uncover the coexistence of three distinct orders: the magnetization, a quantity in part responsible for the conventional AHE in this NC-AFM, the octupole contribution, that provides both conventional and also in-plane AHE contributions and finally the THE-like component generated when the spins are non-coplanar.
+Our analysis of the underlying spin dynamics elucidates a clear interplay of coexisting orders within a NC-AFM, which sets this class of magnetic order apart from conventional ferromagnets and antiferromagnets.
+These collinear spin structures host only one order parameter apiece, the magnetization and the N\'eel vector, whereas NC-AFM exhibit further complexities that have direct consequences on the AHE that can only be understood through expansion in local spins beyond the ferromagnetic case.
+For $\mathrm{Mn_3NiCuN}$, and subsequently the whole class of $\mathrm{Mn_3XY}$ compounds, one can uncover the coexistence of three distinct orders: the magnetization, a quantity in part responsible for the conventional AHE in this NC-AFM, the octupole contribution, that provides both conventional and also in-plane AHE contributions and finally the THE-like component generated when the spins are noncoplanar.
 Although this particular material is merely a prototypical example of the vast array of other NC-AFM orders, we present a very clear paradigm shift in the way these materials are to be viewed: that they have multiple unconventional order parameters which behave like a magnetization, yet they affect the Hall transport in unique ways.
+This procedure can also be applied to other classes of materials, such as Mn$_3$X compounds, which have already shown similar in-plane AHE signatures \cite{You2019}.